 He served on the Paris based Transportation Committee of the ICC from 1997-2007, and represented it at the United Nations 2003 General Assembly Session on Millennium Development Goals.

 He has also advised the Government of Pakistan on development of Pakistan Postal Services.

 Mr. Awan is a member of the Chartered Institute of Transport, and Fellow of the Royal Aeronautical Society.

 Saira Awan Malik

-Saira Awan Malik is the Vice Chairperson and Group CEO of TCS Holdings.
-Saira is a corporate lawyer by training and from 2009-15, she worked at the London office of international law firm Cleary Gottlieb Steen & Hamilton LLP, focusing on corporate and financial transactions, including cross-border mergers & acquisitions, restructurings and capital market issuances.
+Saira Awan Malik is the President of TCS Pvt Ltd. Saira is a corporate lawyer by training and from 2009-15, she worked at the London office of international law firm Cleary Gottlieb Steen & Hamilton LLP, focusing on corporate and financial transactions, including cross-border mergers & acquisitions, restructurings and capital market issuances.
 Saira joined TCS, which is her family business, in January 2016.

 Saira received an undergraduate degree in History from Yale University in May 1999.
 She read Law at the University of Cambridge (2001-3) and subsequently completed the Bar Vocational Course at the Inns of Court School of Law in London.
 She was called to the Bar of England and Wales in October 2007.

 Saira has served on the board of the British Pakistan Foundation (BPF) since 2012.
 In April 2013, she launched the BPF Women’s Network.
 She is also a founder member of the British Pakistani Lawyers’ Association and the Pakistan International Film Association.

 Qasim Awan, as next generation member of the Awan family, joined the business in 2012, after graduating from York University in Canada, and is a Master’s in Management from the Cass Business School, University of London.